 - During the release timeout period, relevant IP addresses are listed as released.
 When the release timeout period has expired, they are listed as available.

 - The system checks every 5 minutes for newly released IP addresses, so even if the release timeout value is 1 minute it can take between 1 and 6 minutes for released IP addresses to become available, depending on when the last check was run.
 The 5 minute checking interval applies to all values other than 0.

 - If you set the release timeout value to 0, IP addresses are released immediately and become available immediately.

 - The release timeout value applies to all cloud accounts in the organization.

 Updating vSphere networks after NSX migration to C-VDS

-For information about updating vSphere networks in vRealize Automation after NSX-T migration from N-VDS to C-VDS, see Updating networking resources in vRealize Automation after N-VDS to C-VDS migration in NSX-T.
+For information about updating vSphere networks in VMware Aria Automation after NSX-T migration from N-VDS to C-VDS, see Updating networking resources in VMware Aria Automation after N-VDS to C-VDS migration in NSX-T.

 You can manage information about available load balancers for the account/region cloud accounts in your organization.
 You can open and display the configured settings for each available load balancer.
 You can also add and remove tags for a load balancer.

-For more information about using load balancers in cloud templates, see More about load balancer resources in vRealize Automation cloud templates.
+For more information about using load balancers in cloud templates, see More about load balancer resources in VMware Aria Automation cloud templates.